ThomasHepworth/analytical-platform-iam/README.md

 For more info, see: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html

 NB this method works for running aws cli commands, but **it doesn't work for terraform commands**.
-For terraform, use assume-role - see below.
+For terraform, use assume-role or AWS Vault - see below.

 #### AWS CLI using assume-role